Sins-Repo/Scrapy-Dashboard/README.md

 <br/>
 <br/>

-# A Simple Application for Data Analysis
+# A Simple Application
 My very first time using Scrapy and Dash.

-## Overview
+### Overview
 Customer reviews are collected from a website using Scrapy.
 The data is then visualised and displayed on a simple web application built with Dash framework.
 Jupyter Lab is used.

 ### Scrapy
 A Python library for web scraping

 ### Dash
 A Python framework built on top of Flask, Plotly.js, React and React.js

 <br />

 How to run the project on your local machine

 ```